varmox/ygeonline/content/post/vcf52.md

 vSphere with Tanzu is passé - the new naming is vSphere IaaS Control Plane.

 The naming already suggest - not only Kubernetes Cluster can be deployed, also VMs (this was possible a long time but with the new naming the focus is not only on k8s).
 Via the vm-operator you can deploy VMs alongside Tanzu Kubernetes Cluster.
 The IaaS Control Plane is really interesting as you can deploy VMs with Code.
 A YAML File will describe your VM.
+For that the VM Class now support much more configuration, it handled like a normal VM provisioned through vSphere UI.

 It is even possible to deploy Windows Workloads via VM-Operator with sysprep! (blog to follow)

 Deployment of Windows Server within a ArgoCD Pipeline is possible (if you would want that ;))